RohanSatram/WorkoutAssistant/README.md

 ## How It Works

-FitRac uses TensorFlow's MoveNet model for human pose detection.
+It uses TensorFlow's MoveNet model for human pose detection.
 When you submit a video:

-1. Your exercise video is captured in WebM format
+1. Your exercise video is captured
 2. The video is processed to extract key body points
 3. Dynamic Time Warping (DTW) measures similarity with the reference exercise
 4. Results are displayed as a percentage match score